Which of the following is the balanced complete ionic equation fo... | Channels for Pearson+

 Multiple Choice

-Which of the following is the balanced complete ionic equation for the reaction: CaS(aq) + NiCl2(aq) → NiS(s) + CaCl2(aq)?
+Which of the following is the balanced complete ionic equation for the reaction between HI(aq) and NaOH(aq)?

 A